 In addition, MRES plans to build a hydroelectric generating facility at the Red Rock Reservoir on the Des Moines River.
 The Red Rock Dam is located about three miles southwest of Pella, Iowa, and is operated by the Army Corps of Engineers.
 The project will be constructed and operated by MRES, and financed and owned by Western Minnesota Municipal Power Agency (WMMPA).

 The design output of the Red Rock Hydroelectric Project (RRHP) will be approximately 36 MW, but the project will be capable of generating up to 55 MW at certains times of the year when water is plentiful.

-MRES expects construction of RRHP to begin in 2013 with the project becoming operational by early 2016.
+MRES expects the project to become operational in 2018.
 When operational, RRHP will be the second largest hydropower generating facility in the State of Iowa.